hacktivist123/sheddy-xyz/content/posts/2021-07-10-a-part-of-the-next-generation.md

 tags:
   - Career
 ---
+Hello friends 👋

-Hello friends 👋, the past year has been nothing short of amazing, I became heavily involved in developer relations and cloud-native space, thanks to the opportunity that working at the Cloud Foundry Foundation(CFF) provided for me.
+The past year has been nothing short of amazing, I became heavily involved in developer relations and cloud-native space, thanks to the opportunity that working at the Cloud Foundry Foundation(CFF) provided for me.

 It was an incredible journey.
-I had the opportunity to work with different technologies, build strategy and also working with an open-source community.
-I learnt a lot about kindness, empathy, cloud technology, marketing and public communications which is an essential part of my job as a Developer Advocate.
+I had the opportunity to work with different technologies, build strategy and also work with an open-source community.
+I learnt a lot about kindness, empathy, cloud technology, marketing and public relations which are all essential parts of my job as a Developer Advocate.
 I worked with some of the most brilliant people I ever met and I executed my best work with them.

 I am grateful for the 1 year+ I spent working for the Cloud Foundry Foundation, and everybody that I met along the way.